jdevries3133/nvim_config/PLUGINS.md

 ## `nvim-lualine/lualine.nvim`

 This provides the status line at the bottom.
-It is highly-configurable, and configured in `./lua/statusline.lua`, and there are more details about the plugin there.
+It is highly-configurable, and configured in `./lua/statusline.lua`.

 ## `nvim-telescope/telescope.nvim`

 This is the "search for stuff in a popup," plugin.
 It does a lot; see `./lua/telescope_conf.lua`.

+You can easily discover the many, many things Telescope can search through by just typing `:Telescope <tab>` in the command line and perusing all the completion options that appear.

 ## `nvim-treesitter/nvim-treesitter`

-AST parser plugin, mainly used by colorschemes for good syntax highlighting.
+AST parser plugin, whose main purpose is to facilitate syntax highlighting.
+By default, vim uses fairly naive regular expressions for syntax highlighting, which are mind-bogglingly slow for large files.

 See `./lua/treesitter.lua`.

 ## `nvim-treesitter/nvim-treesitter-context`